TDH-SSI-Hub/TNTools/README.md

 The default output includes the match score, match address, county, and X/Y coordinates (longitude and latitude).
 You can specify the fields the return by using the `return_fields` parameter.
-In addition to specific parameters, you can use ’\*‘,’All’,’‘, or `NA` to return all fields, or ’None’ to return the default minimum fields.
+In addition to specific parameters, you can use ‘\*’,‘All’,’‘, or `NA` to return all fields, or ’None’ to return the default minimum fields.

 ``` r